 Dear Mr. Pradeep,

-A) In short and sweet, i would suggest you to "EXPLORE HIDDEN TALENT" by way of POSITIVE MOTIVATION.
+A) In short and sweet, I would suggest you "EXPLORE HIDDEN TALENT" by way of POSITIVE MOTIVATION.

-B) "DO THE RIGHT THING IN RIGHT TIME AND IN THE RIGHT WAY" because an INTERN is a FRESH MIND FUELED WITH CREATIVITY/TALENT/NEW IDEAS and lot more.
+B) "DO THE RIGHT THING IN THE RIGHT TIME AND IN THE RIGHT WAY" because an INTERN is a FRESH MIND FUELED WITH CREATIVITY/TALENT/NEW IDEAS and a lot more.

-C) INTERN has no idea "HOW ORGANISATION FUNCTIONS" but i would appreciate if you can guide him in RIGHT DIRECTION rather associating him NEGATIVE PEOPLE, that can spoil his career.
+C) An INTERN has no idea "HOW AN ORGANIZATION FUNCTIONS," but I would appreciate it if you can guide them in THE RIGHT DIRECTION rather than associating them with NEGATIVE PEOPLE, which can spoil their career.

-D) My sincere and humble request ...kindly avoid, MISUSE OF FRESH TALENTED MINDS or availing their services FOR FREE OF COST because everyone has got their own EXPECTATIONS
+D) My sincere and humble request... kindly avoid THE MISUSE OF FRESH TALENTED MINDS or availing their services FOR FREE because everyone has their own EXPECTATIONS.

 There is nothing as such LEGAL or ILLEGAL.